 I regularly speak at conferences for food entrepreneurs and start-ups on how to get your branding right on pack, and your food product consistently noticed by customers.

-When I'm not interviewing shoppers in the supermarket aisles for clients, I'm either cooking, eating, reading, walking in the sunlight or rowing up and down the Thames.
+When I'm not interviewing shoppers in the supermarket aisles for clients, I'm either cooking, eating, reading, walking in the sunlight or cold water swimming.

-Why do I focus on in-store product research?
+Why do I focus on in-store shopper research?

 I know what I’m like in focus groups, and I know that most others are the same: we all try to project a much better version of ourselves, or say what we think wants to be heard.